hangyuzhu/privacy-attack-in-federated-learning/README.md

 This is an experimental lib to simulate different leakage attack methods in federated learning.

+## Data Processing
+The mean and standard deviation are sensitive to the quality of generated fake images of GAN.
+We select 0.5 for both of them.

 ## Deep Leakage Gradient

 ## Improved Leakage Gradient